arunk7033/Python-Basics-Assignment/README.md

 ## Programming Assignment 18
    - *This assignment tests the concepts of Data Types and Structures, Control Flow, Functions, Destructuring Assignment and List Manipulation.*

+## Programming Assignment 19
+   - *This assignment tests the concepts of string manipulation, conditional statements and boolean expressions, mathematical operations, string manipulation and enumerate and list comprehension, range and conditional filtering*